Eaternity/eaternity-website/_posts/app/0000-01-01-at-a-glance.md

           <h3>For Restaurants</h3>
           <p>The «Pro»-Version of the Eaternity App has been developed for restaurants and provides</p>
           <ul class="small-push-bottom">
-            <li>accurate and daily CO2-statistics on every meal and the complete restaurant</li>
+            <li>accurate and daily CO2-statistics on every meal and the restaurant as a whole.</li>
-            <li>food declarations compliant with EU Food Labeling Regulation for allergens and nutrition</li>
             <li>insightful illustrations and easily comprehensible reports</li>
-            <li>an award of which meals are climate-friendly and have 50% less carbon emissions compared to the average</li>
+            <li>climate friendly meal awards for all meals which create 50% less carbon emissions than the average meal.</li>
           </ul>
+          <p>The App is food declarations compliant with EU Food Labelling Regulation for allergens and nutrition</p>
           <a href="/app/professional" class="button">Features & more <i class="fa fa-angle-right fa-lg"></i></a>
         </div>
       </div>